ayqazi/mac-minikube-config/platform/db/README.md

 Requires a secret called `postgres-setup` in the namespace, with a key `POSTGRES_PASSWORD`.
 Instructions for managing Kubernetes secrets are in the root README.md

+## Files

+The service is configured to serve files from `/srv/postgresql/data`.
+The intention here is for minikube to mount `/srv` to a local filesystem path at startup, thereby allowing the postgresql data files to persist between restarts/recreations of the minikube cluster.

 ## Connecting

 Port forward to the instance with: